marcocesarato/dotenv-mono/README.md

 ### Preload

-As on the [dotenv](https://github.com/motdotla/dotenv) package, you can use the `--require` (`-r`) [command line option](https://nodejs.org/api/cli.html#-r---require-module) to preload dotenv.
+As on the [dotenv](https://github.com/motdotla/dotenv) package on the CLI/Console, you can use the `--require` (`-r`) [command line option](https://nodejs.org/api/cli.html#-r---require-module) to preload dotenv.
 By doing this, you do not need to require and load dotenv in your application code.

 ```bash
 $ node -r dotenv-mono/load your_script.js